A-Elshorafa/calendly-server/README.md

   1- Create a file called .env at the root directory

   2- Copy .env.example to .env

-      // HINT: APP_URL, FRONTEND_URL, SANCTUM_STATEFUL_DOMAINS are set as defualt on .env.example if you want to change them you've to keep the domain name `localhost` and change the port
+      HINT: APP_URL, FRONTEND_URL, SANCTUM_STATEFUL_DOMAINS are set as defualt on .env.example
+            if you want to change them you've to keep the domain name `localhost` and change the port (for local testing)

   3- Create a sql DB and put your credientials on corresponding DB env variables